It Takes So Little to Change So Much: Investigating the Robustness of a Danish Voting Advice Algorithm: Quantifying the robustness of the Kandidattest

 \subsection{Impact of overall modifications}

-Offsetting all weights in the algorithm with $\delta$ should not result in a big change as differences between weights and question-types are kept constant.
-Nonetheless, we find that 22\% of outcomes are changed at the candidate level, and 9\% at party level, with $\delta=1$.
+We expect that offsetting all weights with $\delta$\ (Fig.~\ref{fig:fig2}d) should not result in a big change as differences between weights and question importance-types are kept constant.
+Nonetheless, we find that 23\% of outcomes are changed at the candidate level, and 9\% at the party level, with $\delta=1$.
 This is a troubling finding, as this modification preserves the internal logic of the weights while changing all weights equally.
-It illustrates that the \textit{Kandidattest} algorithm has serious robustness issues.
+It indicates that the algorithm behind the \textit{Kandidattest} has serious robustness issues.
+Again, near-identical patterns are found in the 2022 version of the VAA: $\sim$22\% of outcomes changed for candidate level mismatches and $\sim$9\% for party level mismatches.